The economics of earthbags

 produced by "our experts" vs. "their experts".
 In the meantime, the

-industry continues to grow, and their chief sense of
+industry continues to -grow, and their chief sense of

-responsibility remains to their stockholders.
+responsibility remains to their stockholders - which translates into

 Despite whatever present or future regulations that domestic concrete

-may find itself saddled with, countries like
+may find itself forced to comply with, countries like

 China & India are still thumbing their noses at the global call